 Glencairn (glass) – This is a real aficionado.
 The Glencairn is the snifter for Scotch.
 This person savors her Scotch and will probably have high standards.
-(You do not put Johnny Walker Red in a Glencairn.)
+(You do not put Johnnie Walker Red in a Glencairn.)
 This person is unlikely to be happy with the mass-produced single malts you see everywhere (Glenfiddich, The Glenlivet) unless it is an older expression (18-year for example).

 Peat – A common fuel source in tree-scarce areas of Scotland, it also flavors the water (as in peat bog, of which Scotland has many).
 Pay attention to your target’s attitude on peat.
 A ‘peat monster’ is not going to be appreciated by someone who prefers milder whiskies.

 Phenolics – Aromas of tar and diesel.
 Yes, some folks like this.
 Big, hairy-knuckled types.
 Peated and smoky whiskies are their thing.
 Haters REALLY hate this stuff.

 Sherry/Sherried – Some Scotch is aged in used sherry casks to impart ‘red fruit’ flavors.
 Not likely to offend though some purists might turn up their node at an over-sherried whisky (sherry bomb).